Whitefield railway station (Bengaluru)

-Whitefield railway station (station code: WFD) is an Indian Railways train station located in Whitefield, Bangalore, in the Indian state of Karnataka, which is about 8 km away from the Krishnarajapuram railway station and serves the Whitefield area.
+Whitefield railway station (station code: WFD) is an Indian Railways train station located in Whitefield, Bengaluru, in the Indian state of Karnataka, which is about 8 km away from the Krishnarajapuram railway station and serves the Whitefield area.

 The Whitefield railway station is about 3 km north of the Whitefield Bus stop.
 It lies on the Bangalore–Chennai route and is double and electrified, the Krishnarajapuram–Whitefield section is slated to be converted to a quadruple line.
 The station is slated to become a junction with a new Whitefield–Kolar (53 km; 33 miles) line being laid.
+It is located near the Whitefield (Kadugodi) metro station of the Bengaluru Namma Metro system.

 Structure

 Whitefield railway station has four platforms, each running to 650m in length, shelters, lighting, benches and a booking office.

+Station Layout

 Line

 Whitefield railway station is on the Bangalore–Chennai main line.
 The railway station is located between Hoodi Halt railway station and Devangonthi railway station.